Call us at +91 8583841032 / +91 9038007115

 IELTS is accepted by most Australian, British, Canadian, Irish, New Zealand and South African academic institutions, over 3,000 academic institutions in the United States, and various professional organisations across the world.
 It is also a requirement for immigration to Australia and New Zealand.
 In Canada, IELTS, TEF, or CELPIP are accepted by the immigration authority.

 No minimum score is required to pass the test.
 An IELTS result or Test Report Form is issued to all candidates with a score from “band 1” (“non-user”) to “band 9” (“expert user”) and each institution sets a different threshold.
-Most institutions have a score requirement of a minimum 6.5 overall with no less than 6 in each section.
-Some competitive institutions may also have a requirement of overall 7.5 with no less than 7 in each section of the test.
 There is also a “band 0” score for those who did not attempt the test.
-Institutions are advised not to consider a report older than two years to be valid, unless the user proves that he has worked to maintain his level of proficiency in English language.
+Institutions are advised not to consider a report older than two years to be valid, unless the user proves that he has worked to maintain his level.

 What is the structure of the IELTS?